lobotomyp0p/lobotomyp0p.github.io/pages/reviews_books.md

 ---
 layout: page
-title: Reviews: Books and Short Stories
+title: Reviews | Books and Short Stories
 description: Reviews of books and short stories
 ---